18F/Digital_Coworking/README.md

 * Ping Rob Read and Aaron
 * Regularly reserve 4145
 * I have 4240 reserved for May, 4145 for June and July
+* Cori for open gov, Sam for os?

 ## Session Dates